VBD Solver#

 The robot cannot lift the deformable.

-Use coupling_mode="two_way", then increase soft_contact_mu and rigid-side shape_material_mu.
+Check that the gripper bodies are included in the proxy, then increase soft_contact_mu and rigid-side shape friction (per-asset material mu or NewtonShapeCfg.mu).
 Also check gripper actuator stiffness and effort limits.

 The deformable barely deforms.